Despo-coder/thekumho/docs/database-schema.md

 - NOTIFIED: Customer has been notified of availability
 - SEATED: Customer has been seated
 - CANCELLED: Customer cancelled request
 - NO_SHOW: Customer did not show up

+### PromotionType
+- PERCENTAGE_DISCOUNT: Percentage off the total price
+- FIXED_AMOUNT_DISCOUNT: Fixed amount off the total price
+- FREE_ITEM: Free item with qualifying purchase
+- BUY_ONE_GET_ONE: Buy one item, get one free